 Why is the State Taking My Children & How Can I Protect My Family?

-It’s rarely a pleasant experience interacting with the state, whether that’s dealing with a traffic ticket, trying to communicate with the I.R.S., or addressing issues with DCF in dependency actions, so it’s vitally important to know your rights as a parent in the event the state comes knocking.
+It’s rarely a pleasant experience interacting with the state, so it’s vitally important to know your rights if the state tries to take your children.

 Divorce is probably one of the most traumatizing experience in many children’s lives.
 Parents are often unaware of the emotional burden most children bear, especially those parents who are involved in a nasty, prolong custody battle.
 Children of divorcing parents often struggle with fear, anxiety, uncertainty, and overwhelming pain of pending loss.
 Often confused as […]